Azure/cortana-intelligence-customer360/README.md

 * Allows you to locate, understand and better connect to your ideal customers.

 ### What is under the hood
-Today businesses amass customer data through various channels, such as web browse patterns, purchase behaviors, demographic information, and other session-based web footprints.
-While some of the data is first party to the organization, others are derived from external sources, such as, public domain, partners, manufactures and so on.
+Today businesses amass customer data through various channels, such as web browsing patterns, purchase behaviors, demographic information, and other session-based web footprints.
+While some of the data is first party to the organization, others are derived from external sources, such as public domain, partners, manufacturers and so on.

 In many cases, only basic customer information can be derived from first party data, while other valuable data remains embedded in different locations and schemas.

 Traditionally most businesses leverage only a small set of this data.
-However, to boost ROI with enriched customer profile, you need to integrate relevant data from all sources, perform distributed ETL (Extract, Transform, Load) across data processing engines, and use predictive analytics and machine learning to enrich customer information.
+However, to boost ROI with enriched customer profiles, you need to integrate relevant data from all sources, perform distributed ETL (Extract, Transform, Load) across data processing engines, and use predictive analytics and machine learning to enrich customer information.

 An effective profile enrichment ML model must have access to large datasets even though those datasets are geographically dispersed and schematically heterogenous.
 Often, these data systems are resource constrained as these are used by multiple main-stream applications and processes simultaneously.